Main street in Doylestown, Pennsylvania, By Dough4872 - Own work, CC BY-SA 3.0, File:Main Street NB at State Street Doylestown.jpg - Wikimedia Commons

 Spring on the streets of Gettysburg, Pennsylvania.

-Gettysburg, population 8,600, has a name synonymous with a turning point in the US Civil War.
+Gettysburg, with a population of 8,600, is synonymous with a turning point in the US Civil War.
 The town saw a 1863 battle that would prove the bloodiest of the entire war, with more than 51,000 total dead or wounded from both sides.
 The Gettysburg National Military Park commemorates the battle.
-Visitors should also explore the David Wills House, from where Lincoln put the finishing touches on the Gettysburg Address.
-Many US historians consider the speech the finest, and one of the shortest, in American history.
+Visitors should also explore the David Wills House, where Lincoln put the finishing touches on the Gettysburg Address.
+Many US historians consider the speech the finest and one of the shortest in American history.

 For lighter fare, Lincoln Square, in the heart of downtown Gettysburg, promises one-of-a-kind shopping and strolling.
 The Dobbin House Tavern, an 18th-century restaurant, serves up a colonial ambiance and menu unlike anywhere else.